Top Ten Tips for New Student Success

 The four-year plan will be your academic roadmap to your experience at Emmanuel.
 Make sure not to miss your first meeting with your Academic Advisor during September, as you will build your four-year plan, and hear about the Majors Exploration Program (MEP).
 Your class schedule lists the date, time and location of your first meeting with your Academic Advisor.

 Meet your Class Advisor, connect with the Class of 2018 and start to decide what mark your class will leave at Emmanuel.
 You'll also learn how to take on leadership roles as a Class Officer.

 10. Participate in the Take48 Retreat

-Campus Ministry leads you and your classmates on a two-day retreat to become familiar with the Sisters of Notre Dame's spirituality and to start to discern your place at Emmanuel.
+Campus Ministry leads you and your classmates on a 48-hour retreat to become familiar with the Sisters of Notre Dame's spirituality and to start to discern your place at Emmanuel.
+The retreat is led by upper-class students who speak personally about their own experiences at Emmanuel College.
+It is a great time to build new friendships and to reflect on coming to college.
 Asking "Where have you been, where are you now and where are you going?" you'll discover connections and belonging within our community.
-Sign up at the Student Involvement Fair or contact Jen Roy via e-mail at email@example.com.
+Sign up at the Student Involvement Fair or in Administration Building Room 153 or contact Mission + Ministry at: email@example.com.

 (MLI) provides leadership training and development for faculty, students and staff at Emmanuel College.
 Additionally, the MLI provides opportunities to members of our shared learning community to build and sustain skills necessary for ethical and effective teaching and learning.